openvinotoolkit/model_server/docs/binary_input_kfs.md

 The structure of the response is specified [Inference Response specification](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#inference-response-json-object).

-### Regular data
+### Raw data

 Above section described how to send JPEG/PNG encoded image via REST interface.
 Data sent like this is processed by OpenCV to convert it to OpenVINO-friendly format.
 Many times, data is already available in OpenVINO-friendly format and all you want to do is to send it and get the prediction.

-With KServe API you can also send regular data in a binary representation via REST interface. **That way the request gets smaller and easier to process on the server side, therefore using this format is more effecient when working with RESTful API, than providing the input data in a JSON object**.
-To send regular data in the binary format, you need to specify `datatype` other than `BYTES` and data `shape`, should match the input `shape` (also the memory layout should be compatible).
+With KServe API you can also send raw data in a binary representation via REST interface. **That way the request gets smaller and easier to process on the server side, therefore using this format is more effecient when working with RESTful API, than providing the input data in a JSON object**.
+To send raw data in the binary format, you need to specify `datatype` other than `BYTES` and data `shape`, should match the input `shape` (also the memory layout should be compatible).

-Getting back to the example from the previous section with 3 images in a batch, let's assume they are not JPEGs or PNGs, but regular array with layout NHWC.
+Getting back to the example from the previous section with 3 images in a batch, let's assume they are not JPEGs or PNGs, but raw array with layout NHWC.
 The request with such data could look like this:

 ```
 POST /v2/models/my_model/infer HTTP/1.1
 Host: localhost:5000
 Content-Type: application/octet-stream
 Inference-Header-Content-Length: <xx>
-Content-Length: <xx+(3*1080000)>
+Content-Length: <xx+(3 x 1080000)>
 {
 "model_name" : "my_model",
 "inputs" : [
    {
       "name" : "model_input",
       "shape" : [ 3, 300, 300, 3 ],
-      "datatype" : "FLOAT32",
+      "datatype" : "FP32",
       "parameters" : {
          "binary_data_size" : "3240000"
       }